 - Heat over medium heat, stirring constantly until mixture becomes a thick paste.

-- Cool and then chill in the refrigerator until ready to use.
+- Cool and then chill in the refrigerator for at least 30 minutes.

 - Once the cocoa paste you made is chilled, cream the butter in your mixer until smooth.

 - Scoop the cocoa paste mixture into butter and add vanilla.
 Whip on high speed for 7-10 minutes or until light and airy.